-Requests for course substitution must be approved by the academic advisor and the Dean of Academic Affairs and Registrar.
+Requests for course substitution must be approved by the academic advisor and the Chief Academic Officer and Registrar.
 If a course substitution is granted, the completed Course Substitution Request Form must be submitted to the Registrar's Office.

 Transfer/Previously Earned Credit